anassinator/dynamic-connect-3/README.md

 to `N` seconds.
 More advanced options can be found in `--help`.

+The remote server is a simple TCP server that connects two agents on the same game ID together and echoes back each other's moves.

 ### Training

 In order to train your agents, simply run: